GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 *   Make a new directory, for example `$HOME/dhml_codelab`
 *   Place the mapping configurations from the exercises in a file called `codelab.dhml`
-*   Place the input in a file called `codelab.json` (for now the contents ofthe file should just be `{}`, we'll fill it later)
+*   Place the input in a file called `codelab.json` (for now the contents of the file should just be `{}`, we'll fill it later)

 *   View the *output* in `$HOME/dhml_codelab/codelab.output.json`